 (from left to right) Alma O'Donnell, Ruth Pilcher, Aislinn McCabe

-The Centre for Neo-Latin Studies hosts a week-long Summer School in Spoken Latin that is open to members of the general public.
-In 2017, the course will run from 6-12 June.
+The Centre for Neo-Latin Studies collaborates with Catherine Ware in the Department of Classics to host a week-long Summer School in Spoken Latin that is open to members of the general public.

 The approach taken in the Schola Latina is modelled upon that developed by Terence Tunberg and Milena Minkova at the Conventiculum Latinum in Lexington, Kentucky.

-The course is ideal for Latin teachers who wish to develop their ability to teach the language using an active approach in the classroom.
-It is also intended to assist students and researchers to develop their reading fluency and familiarity with Latin style and idiom.
+The course is ideal for students and researchers who wish to develop their reading fluency and familiarity with Latin style and idiom.
+It is also intended to assist Latin teachers who wish to develop their ability to teach the language using an active approach in the classroom.

 The Schola Latina has a particular focus upon how people in the European Renaissance revived the art of speaking and writing Latin in accordance with ancient grammatical and idiomatic norms.
 As such, the Schola would be especially valuable for anyone interested in the Renaissance period or in the history of Latin pedagogy.